 Unless you live in a town with a two-gate airport, it can be tough to keep track of all the destinations you can fly to.
 The same goes for planning a big trip abroad.

-So whether you’re just looking to explore your nonstop getaway options or trying to book a connecting flight halfway across the world, you need a good resource of all.
+So whether you’re just looking to explore your nonstop getaway options or trying to book a connecting flight halfway across the world, you need a good resource of all your options.
+There's one site that's better than all the rest.

-Enter Wikipedia.com.
+It's Wikipedia.com.
 No, I’m not joking.
-When it’s time to plan flights, I use Wikipedia’s airport pages more than any site on the internet to make sure I know all the routes at my disposal.
+When it’s time to plan flights, I use Wikipedia’s airport pages more than any other site on the internet to make sure I know all the routes at my disposal.
 I’ll show you how.

 How to Use Wikipedia for Your Flights